spideythewebhead/flutterlifecyclehooks/README.md

 # flutterlifecyclehooks

-A flutter package that let you easily add hooks for application lifecycle state
+A flutter package that lets you easily add hooks for application lifecycle state LifecycleMixin just implements the `WidgetsBindingObserver` and invokes the callbacks `onResume`, `onPause`, `onDetached`, `afterFirstRender`, for you.
+You can use the other callbacks provided by `WidgetsBindingObserver` https://api.flutter.dev/flutter/widgets/WidgetsBindingObserver-class.html
+You don't need to manually call onDispose to deregister.

 ## Getting Started